TranslucentComputing/kubert-assistant-lite/docs/index.md

   - **README.md**: A markdown file providing an overview of the project, including usage instructions, setup steps, and additional resources for users and contributors.

-  - **kind-config.yaml**: Configuration file used to set up the Kind Kubernetes cluster, defining the cluster's specifications and resources.
+  - **kind-config.yaml**: Configuration file used to set up the kind Kubernetes cluster, defining the cluster's specifications and resources.

 - **Scripts**: A directory containing various shell scripts used to automate deployment, cleanup, validation, and other utility functions.